Kriegsmarine: Panzerschiffe and Heavy cruisers

+The Admiral Hipper-class cruisers in active service were Admiral Hipper, Blücher, and Prinz Eugen.
+Cruisers Seydlitz, and Lützow were never completed.

 Light cruisers

 The term "light cruiser" is a shortening of the phrase "light armoured cruiser".
-Light cruisers were defined under the Washington Naval Treaty by gun caliber.
+Light cruisers were defined under the Washington Naval Treaty by gun calibre.
 Light cruiser describes a small ship that was armoured in the same way as an armoured cruiser.
 In other words, like standard cruisers, light cruisers possessed a protective belt and a protective deck.
 Prior to this, smaller cruisers tended to be of the protected cruiser model and possessed only an armoured deck.
 The Kriegsmarine light cruisers were as follows: